 Formerly known as Pace Academy, Win the Long Run is brought to you in partnership with ASICS on iPhone and Android.
 This program is a series of interval running workouts designed to improve your pace.
 This feature will give you five new types of workouts you can add to your running toolkit.
 In order to move onto the next interval, you have to complete the previous workout.

-- Head over to your "Challenges" tab in the app
+- Head over to your "Training" tab in the app

-- Select "Win the Long Run" and tap "Join Now"
+- Scroll down, select"Win the Long Run" and tap "Join Now"

 - You're in!
 Now enter your average 5K time (if you're not sure, it's always best to underestimate to risk overworking yourself; you can always tweak this later)

 Upon selecting a workout, read the information at the top.
 Then when you're ready, tap "Select this Workout".
 This will take you to the "Start" screen where you can begin your run.
 Each run you do will unlock the next workout.
 This will help you progress at a gradual pace.
 You can check at the end to see if your pace has improved!

 Surges are a super handy method for runners.
 Simply put, these are controlled increases in pace.
 Surges are great for when you want to pick up your pace during training or racing, before settling back into your normal pace.
 The goal isn't to sprint; you just want to take quicker steps, swing your arms faster, and surge ahead!